 Is a novated lease worth it?
 The short answer

 Traditional novated leases can offer tax benefits, but they come with significant limitations.
-While the salary packaging advantages remain attractive, the employment dependency, inflexibility and complex terms often outweigh the benefits.
+While the salary packaging advantages remain attractive; the employment dependency, inflexibility and complex terms can outweigh the benefits.

 Pros of novated leases